 Copyright law, by its nature, is a balancing act.
-Each country approaches this balance from its unique perspective of laws and culture and this balance changes over time with new legislation, changes in technology and court cases interpreting the copyright act.
+Each country approaches this balance from its unique perspective of laws and culture.
+This balance changes over time with new legislation, changes in technology and court cases interpreting the copyright act.
 This article briefly examines the balance in U.S. copyright law.

 The Balance in U.S. Copyright Law

 On the one hand, copyright law provides an exclusive bundle of rights to creators, owners and distributors of copyright-protected materials.
 On the other hand, these rights are limited in time and scope.